-Upon receipt of a report or complaint, whether oral or written, of an alleged violation, the Member Resources Supervisor, the Cooperative Experience Manager, the Operations Manager, or a designee of the Executive Director, as appropriate, will begin a preliminary investigation and determine if there is enough information to merit a disciplinary hearing regarding the allegation.
+Upon receipt of a report or complaint, whether oral or written, of an alleged violation, the Conduct Hearing Coordinator or a designee of the Executive Director, as appropriate, will begin a preliminary investigation and determine if there is enough information to merit a disciplinary hearing regarding the allegation.
 If it is determined that a hearing is warranted, they will meet with the complainant and the respondent separately to explain the member Grievance Procedure and obtain from each a statement and list of witnesses, if any, who have information pertinent to the incident.

 After meeting with the complainant and respondent, the Central Level Manager or Supervisor handling the case will prepare the case to be heard by the Enforcement Committee.
-The complainant and respondent will generally be given at least three business days advance notice of the scheduled meeting time for the Enforcement Committee hearing.
+The complainant and respondent will generally be given at least three business days advance notice (exceptions only being during holidays, or Central Office closures) of the scheduled meeting time for the Enforcement Committee hearing.

 Members are expected to participate in the member grievance process when they are called as a complainant, respondent or witness.
-Should a member fail to appear for a pre-hearing interview when proper notification has been given or should the member fail to provide a statement during the pre-hearing interview, the hearing will proceed without benefit of that member’s input.
+Should a member fail to appear for a pre-hearing interview when an email and phone call have been given or should the member fail to provide a statement during the pre-hearing interview, the hearing will proceed without benefit of that member’s input.

 All individuals participating in the member grievance process are expected to tell the full and complete truth in all disciplinary matters.
 In order to ensure this is possible, individuals participating in member conduct hearings regarding an alleged violation of the Sexual Harassment and Sexual Violence Policy will not be charged and held responsible for minor violations of the Conduct Policy or other BSC policy.
 However, if there is a concern about a member's safety, the BSC may recommend counseling or other educational resources for the affected member.